Greatest Film Director

 Mean Streets (1973)

-Martin Scorsese as the uncredited gunman Jimmy Shorts who shoots "Johnny Boy" (Robert DeNiro) and Charlie Cappa (Harvey Keitel) at the end of the film from the back seat of a car; to add another layer of meaning, he was also visible for a split instant in a "portrait" of Charlie in the opening home movies/main title credits sequence, and Scorsese also served as the interior voice of Charlie when he was kneeling and praying in church in one of the film's earlier scenes -- delivering the off-screen narrated line: "Lord, I'm not worthy to eat your flesh, not worthy to drink your blood."
+Martin Scorsese as the uncredited gunman Jimmy Shorts who shot "Johnny Boy" (Robert DeNiro) and Charlie Cappa (Harvey Keitel) at the end of the film from the back seat of a car; to add another layer of meaning, he was also visible for a split instant in a "portrait" of Charlie in the opening flashback of home movies/main title credits sequence, and Scorsese also served as the interior voice of Charlie when he was kneeling and praying in church in one of the film's earlier scenes -- delivering the off-screen narrated line: "Lord, I'm not worthy to eat your flesh, not worthy to drink your blood."

 The Muppet Movie (1979) James Frawley as an El Sleazo waiter (Kermit: "This guy's lost."
 Frawley: "Maybe he should try Hare Krishna."
 Kermit: "Good grief, it's a running gag.")